charlieoneill23/charliemacuject/README.md

 2. Pushes output (such as CSV files, tables, and figures) to the Macuject Google Drive using the Google Drive API.

 ## How to set up Psycopg as driver for PostgreSQL
+_What is PostgreSQL?_ PostgreSQL is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
+In addition to being free and open source, PostgreSQL is highly extensible.
+For example, you can define your own data types, build out custom functions, even write code from different programming languages without recompiling your database.

+_What is Psycopg?_ Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
+Many Python types are supported out-of-the-box and adapted to matching PostgreSQL data types; adaptation can be extended and customized thanks to a flexible objects adaptation system.

 ## How to set up the Google Drive API
 Go the appropriate project in the Google Developer Console in GCP.